ISEEKYAN/mbridge/README.md

 # Important
-[Megatron-Bridge](https://github.com/NVIDIA-NeMo/Megatron-Bridge) is the official NVIDIA maintained version, we will migrate to Megatron-Bridge soon.
+This project is being deprecated and no new models will be supported.
+Please contribute your suggestions/ideas to github.com/nvidia-nemo/megatron-bridge.
+Thank you.

 # MBridge: Bridge Megatron-Core to Hugging Face/Reinforcement Learning